omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-Started reading chapter 3 section 8.
+Finished reading chapter 3 section 8.
-Should start from 3.8 page 132 error handling.
+Should start from 3.9 page 136.